 Feeling overwhelmed by your holy tasks does not mean they aren’t holy.

-Sorry if you already know this, I just run into so many people who don't and I think it needs to be addressed.
+Sorry if you already know this, but there are many who don't, and maybe that needs to be addressed.

 The Sages said that this indicates that Yitzchak Avinu instituted the afternoon prayer, Mincha.
 The Kli Yakar concurs, but adds another reason, too: